connervieira/Predator/docs/CONFIGURE.md

         - If the storage medium being used to store dash-cam videos is particularly slow, the video capture might out-run writing the video to disk.
         - If the video capture is faster than the video writing, then the queue will continuously grow until video capture is stopped.
 As such, you can safely set this value to something fairly high without worrying about missing warnings.
         - Ideally, the queue size will never exceed 1 frame, but it may occasionally reach higher values in between segments.
+    - `dashcam_shortterm_framerate_interval` is a positive decimal number that determines the interval (in seconds) over which Predator will calculate the short-term frame-rate.
+        - Higher (longer) values will cause the short-term frame-rate to be more accurate, while lower (shorter) values will cause the short-term frame-rate to update more frequently.
+        - This short-term frame-rate is currently only used for visual purposes, and does not effect output files.